JB1905/react-figma-ui/README.md

 ### Select menu

-To create an select menu, use the following markup.
-The select menu also requires you to initalize it with Javascript.
-If your plugin requires you to add or remove items in the select menu, simply use Javascript to modify the select menu and the select will reinitialize.
+To create an select menu, use following components.

 The select menu will open and position the menu to the selected object.
 If there is no vertical room inside your plugin's iFrame, the position of the menu will be moved to ensure it fits inside the iframe.
 If you have a select menu with too many options to fit within the iFrame, the menu will scroll vertically.